arjnai21/Go/README.md

 client is written in React and is stored "client"

-server is written in Express" and is stored in "server"
+server is written in Express and is stored in "server"

 To begin, cd into both directories and run "npm install"